Helping the Planet with my small business

 But it’s definitely not enough.
 So, for the last few years I’ve been looking and asking about lots of small changes I can make, while living in a 21st century world where ‘disposable’ cheap products are on our doorstep and integrated into our lives.
 So, what am I doing to help the planet with my small business?

 So, what am I doing to help my business be kind to the environment?

-One aspect I’ve mentioned lately, is that I’ve stopped using plastic in my packaging.
+One aspect I’ve mentioned lately, is that I have stopped using plastic in my packaging.
 Where possible, I use paper tape, and the packing inside my boxes is recycled paper, which I save from packages I receive and paper I use.

 I try to source all I can from smaller UK suppliers.
 It sits better with me that I’ve tried, where possible, not to order automatically from overseas.
 We can’t all stop flying, and travelling with so many family and friends living all over the world; and our lives depend on imports and exports.
 But if there is a way for me to find a UK supplier, then hopefully I’m not adding an unnecessary burden on importing the goods.
-It’s not always possible.
-So, when I have to, I’ll try and order as much as I can in one go, so it’s just one order.
+It is not always possible.
+So, when I have to, I will try and order as much as I can in one go, so it is just one order.
 Not as much of what I make or use is from overseas – but it is an ongoing search.
 And when I can reach the point of never needing to order from overseas suppliers, then I’ll be happy.

 I walk to post all my orders.
 Luckily enough, I live in an area where the post office isn’t too far for me to travel.
 I choose to post on certain days where I can combine the walk with something else that I need to do.